GENI-NSF/geni-tools/README.txt

  AM API compliant agggregate managers from whatever control framework.
  Aggregate URNs here are for human consumption and need not be accurate.

- Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8000, and --debug for debugging output.
+ Other optional arguments include -H to specify a full hostname, -p to listen on a port other than 8000, and --debug for debugging output.
  Note that listening on localhost/127.0.0.1 (the default) is not the same as listening on a real hostname / IP address.
 Be sure to listen on the